PennyLaneAI/qml/videos.rst

     :title: Quantum Gates and Gradients
     :author: Gavin Crooks (X, The Moonshot Factory)

-    See how the space of all 2-qubit gates can be mapped to a pyramid---which can be printed and folded for personal reference!
+    See how the space of all 2-qubit gates can be mapped to a pyramid—which can be printed and folded for personal reference!
 By using known 2-qubit gate decompositions, the parameter-shift rule for calculating quantum gradients on hardware can be extended to any 2-qubit unitary operation.